Walk in this vast grassland - a former airfield

-Once a military base, this vast expanse of grassland reverberated to the drone of Dakotas taking off to fight in the battlefields of World War II Europe.
+Blakehill Farm is a slice of living history.
+As an airfield it reverberated to the drone of Dakotas taking troops and equipment to the battlefields of Europe in World War II.

 Find out more about Blakehill's wildlife or find out how we manage the reserve